Meet my favorite fossil, Sue:

 I knew we wouldn't be able to cover the entire museum in one day, so I had the kids take turns choosing galleries--we'd explore that gallery, and when we found ourselves back in the lobby, it was another kid's turn.

-Syd's first choice (after my turn--Vikings--and Will's turn--Mammals of Asia) was an updated exhibit on evolution.
+The little kid's first choice (after my turn--Vikings--and the big kid's turn--Mammals of Asia) was an updated exhibit on evolution.
 It began with the Big Bang, and you followed the history of the universe, then the earth, through the exhibit, passing various Extinction Level Events and seeing cool things and, partway through, finding your way into the dinosaur gallery!

 Oh, Happy Land.